solidzone/mailmeteor-landing/_posts/2022-04-04-professional-email-address.md

 permalink: /blog/professional-email-address
 ---

 Are you still using your @hotmail.com email address?
 It's 2022.
 You should learn how to create a professional email address.
 It will make your emails more serious and improve their deliverability.
-And good news, it cost the same price than a monthly coffee at Starbucks (~$6/month).
+And good news, it costs the same price than a monthly coffee at Starbucks (~$6/month).

 ## What is a professional email address?